majdsuleiman98/gpt-from-scratch-finetune/README.md

 # gpt-from-scratch-finetune
-Build and fine-tune a GPT-like language model from scratch — including architecture design, pretraining on unlabeled data, loading open-source weights, and fine-tuning for tasks like SMS spam classification and instruction following.
+# 🧠 Build GPT-Like Language Model

+This repository contains the full code and workflow to **build, pretrain, and fine-tune a GPT-like Large Language Model (LLM)** following the principles and guidance from the book _"Build a Large Language Model"_.

+## 📌 Project Highlights

+- ✅ Implemented a GPT-like model architecture from scratch.
+- ✅ Pretrained the model on a small unlabeled dataset.
+- ✅ Loaded and integrated pretrained GPT weights from open-source releases.
+- ✅ Fine-tuned the model for a binary classification task (SMS Spam Detection).
+- ✅ Fine-tuned the model for instruction-based tasks.